 This amount is deducted from your monthly salary, and you take home the rest.

 With monthly in-hand figures known, you can confidently start a Systematic Investment Plan (SIP) that aligns with your income, helping you build wealth without straining your cash flow.
-Start Investing or SIP with Just Rs.
-100!
+Start your SIP and grow your wealth!

 How is TDS deducted in case of multiple employers?